cafeibit/Azure-Data-Engineering/readme.md

 * Stages
   * When we shuffle data, it creates what is known as a stage boundary.
   * Stage boundaries represent a process bottleneck.

+  In Stage #1, Spark will create a pipeline of transformations in which the data is read into RAM (Step #1), and then perform steps #2, #3, #4a & #4b

+  All partitions must complete Stage #1 before continuing to Stage #2

+  * It's not possible to group all records across all partitions until every task is completed.
+  * This is the point at which all the tasks must synchronize.
+  * This creates our bottleneck.
+  * Besides the bottleneck, this is also a significant performance hit: disk IO, network IO and more disk IO.

+  Once the data is shuffled, we can resume execution...

+  For Stage #2, Spark will again create a pipeline of transformations in which the shuffle data is read into RAM (Step #4c) and then perform transformations #4d, #5, #6 and finally the write action, step #7.

+* Lineage

+  From the developer's perspective, we start with a read and conclude (in this case) with a write:

+  Step	Transformation

+  * 1	Read
+  * 2	Select
+  * 3	Filter
+  * 4	GroupBy
+  * 5	Select
+  * 6	Filter
+  * 7	Write

+  However, Spark starts with the action (write(..) in this case).
+Next, it asks the question, what do I need to do first?

+  It then proceeds to determine which transformation precedes this step until it identifies the first transformation.

+  Step	Transformation	Dependency

+  * 7	Write	Depends on #6
+  * 6	Filter	Depends on #5
+  * 5	Select	Depends on #4
+  * 4	GroupBy	Depends on #3
+  * 3	Filter	Depends on #2
+  * 2	Select	Depends on #1
+  * 1	Read	First

+* Why Work Backwards?

+  Question: So what is the benefit of working backward through your action's lineage?
+Answer: It allows Spark to determine if it is necessary to execute every transformation.

+  Take another look at our example:

+  * Say we've executed this once already
+  * On the first execution, step #4 resulted in a shuffle
+  * Those shuffle files are on the various executors (src & dst)
+  * Because the transformations are immutable, no aspect of our lineage can change.
+  * That means the results of our last shuffle (if still available) can be reused.

+  Step	Transformation	Dependency
+  * 7	Write	Depends on #6
+  * 6	Filter	Depends on #5
+  * 5	Select	Depends on #4
+  * 4	GroupBy	<<< shuffle
+  * 3	Filter	don't care
+  * 2	Select	don't care
+  * 1	Read	don't care

+  In this case, what we end up executing is only the operations from Stage #2.

+  This saves us the initial network read and all the transformations in Stage #1

+  Step	Transformation	Dependency
+  * 1	Read	skipped
+  * 2	Select	skipped
+  * 3	Filter	skipped
+  * 4a	GroupBy 1/2	skipped
+  * 4b	shuffle write	skipped
+  * 4c	shuffle read	-
+  * 4d	GroupBy 2/2	-
+  * 5	Select	-
+  * 6	Filter	-
+  * 7	Write	-

+* And Caching...

+  The reuse of shuffle files (also known as our temp files) is just one example of Spark optimizing queries anywhere it can.

+  We cannot assume this will be available to us.

+  Shuffle files are by definition temporary files and will eventually be removed.

+  However, we cache data to explicitly accomplish the same thing that happens inadvertently with shuffle files.

+  In this case, the lineage plays the same role.
+Take for example:

+  Step	Transformation	Dependency
+  * 7	Write	Depends on #6
+  * 6	Filter	Depends on #5
+  * 5	Select	<<< cache
+  * 4	GroupBy	<<< shuffle files
+  * 3	Filter	?
+  * 2	Select	?
+  * 1	Read	?

+  In this case we cached the result of the select(..).

+  We never even get to the part of the lineage that involves the shuffle, let alone Stage #1.

+  Instead, we pick up with the cache and resume execution from there:

+  Step	Transformation	Dependency
+  * 1	Read	skipped
+  * 2	Select	skipped
+  * 3	Filter	skipped
+  * 4a	GroupBy 1/2	skipped
+  * 4b	shuffle write	skipped
+  * 4c	shuffle read	skipped
+  * 4d	GroupBy 2/2	skipped
+  * 5a	cache read	-
+  * 5b	Select	-
+  * 6	Filter	-
+  * 7	Write	-

 ##  Work with DataFrames columns in Azure Databricks